Ladme/gcenter/README.md

 `gcenter` can accurately center atom groups, even when they span multiple molecules that may extend beyond the box boundaries. `gcenter` exclusively supports orthogonal simulation boxes.

 `gcenter` supports gro, pdb, and tpr structure files and xtc and trr trajectories and it can autodetect protein residues.
-Use VMD-like [groan selection language](https://docs.rs/groan_rs/latest/groan_rs/#groan-selection-language) to select groups of atoms to center.
+Use VMD-like [Groan Selection Language](https://ladme.github.io/gsl-guide/) to select groups of atoms to center.

 ## Installation